armarquez/EPlusTV/CONTRIBUTING.md

 1. Open any TypeScript file in VS Code
 2. Set breakpoints by clicking in the gutter
-3. Press F5 and select "Debug ESPN Handler" or "Debug Quick Test"
+3. Press F5 and select "Debug Quick Test"
 4. Use the debug console to inspect variables and execute code

 ### Method 2: Node.js Built-in Debugger